Avoid raw meat and fish

 Stay away from:

-- White mold cheeses like brie and camembert (unless pasteurized)
+- White mold cheeses such as brie and camembert (unless they are pasteurized)

 - Unpasteurized milk and cream

-When in doubt, always read the packaging - and ask if you're in a restaurant.
+If in doubt, always read the packaging – and ask if you are at a restaurant.

 Be careful with liver and liver pate

-Liver is high in vitamin A, and too much vitamin A can harm fetal development.
+Liver contains a lot of vitamin A, and too much vitamin A can harm the development of the fetus.

-This applies to both fresh liver and large amounts of liver pate.
-A small piece now and then isn't dangerous, but it shouldn't be a regular part of your diet.
+This applies to both fresh liver and large quantities of liver pate.
+A small piece now and then is not dangerous, but it should not be a regular part of your diet.

 Avoid certain fish with high mercury content

-Some fish species are naturally high in mercury, which can affect the nervous system of the fetus.
+Some types of fish naturally contain high levels of mercury, which can affect the fetal nervous system.

 Fish you should avoid: